KhosroBahrami/ObjectDetection_SSD_Tensorflow/README.md

 It has been originally published in this research [paper](https://arxiv.org/abs/1512.02325).
 This repository contains a TensorFlow re-implementation of SSD which is inspired by the previous caffe and tensorflow implementations.
 However, this code has clear pipelines for train, test and demo; it is modular that can be extended or be use for new applications; and it also it supports 7 backbone networks.
 The backbone networks, including VGG, ResnetV1, ResnetV2, MobilenetV1, MobilenetV2, InceptionV4, InceptionResnetV2.

+I will explain the details of using these backbones in SSD object detection, at the end of this document.

 ## Introduction